swcarpentry/git-novice/_episodes/09-conflict.md

 We can do anything we want: keep the change made in the local repository, keep the change made in the remote repository, write something new to replace both, or get rid of the change entirely.
-Let's replace both so that the file looks like this:
+In this case, some of the changes directly contradict each other, but others are unrelated to each other.
+Let's keep the independent points, but replace the contradicting ones with a compromise, so that the file looks like this:

 ~~~
 $ cat mars.txt